input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Product-wise

-We built evidence that the Peras protocol in its most recent incarnation can be implemented on top of Praos, in the existing cardano-node codebase, without compromising the core operations of the node (block creation, validation, and diffusion)
+We built evidence that the Peras protocol in its most recent incarnation can be implemented on top of Praos, in the existing [ouroboros-consensus](https://github.com/IntersectMBO/ouroboros-consensus) codebase, without compromising the core operations of the node (block creation, validation, and diffusion):

-  * [Network Modelling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion
+  * [Network Modelling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion,
-  * [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos
+  * [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos,
-  * Decoupling votes and certificates handling from blocks handling could pave the way to a smooth incremental [build and deployment](#integration-into-cardano-node) of Peras
+  * Decoupling votes and certificates handling from blocks handling could pave the way to a smooth incremental [building and deployment](#integration-into-cardano-node) of Peras,
-  * While still not formally evaluated (see _Remaining questions_ section) it seems the impact of vote and certificates diffusion on node operation will not be significant and the network will provide strong guarantees those messages can be delivered in a timely fashion
+  * While still not formally evaluated (see _Remaining questions_ section) it seems the impact of vote and certificates diffusion on node operation will not be significant and the network will provide strong guarantees those messages can be delivered in a timely fashion.

 We clarified the expected benefits of Peras over Praos expressed in terms of [_settlement failure probabilities_](#settlement-time): Outside cool-down period, with the proper set of parameters, Peras provides the same probability of settlement failure than Praos **faster** by a factor of roughly 1000, i.e. roughly 2 minutes instead of 36 hours.

 ### Process-wise

-The following picture sketches the architecture of the project and the interaction between the various "domains" relevant to Innovation team
+The following picture sketches the architecture of the project and the interaction between the various "domains" relevant to the Innovation team's work

 ![Peras Project Architecture](../diagrams/peras-high-level-architecture.jpg)

 We confirmed the relevance of [ΔQ modeling](#network-performance-analysis) technique to provide insights on a protocol's performance profile, and how particular design decisions (even apparently minor ones) can impact this performance profile.
+We also gave feedback to the maintainers on the current state of the tool and libraries, and how to improve it in order to increase the reach of this technique.

-We explored the use of formal modeling language Agda to [specify](#protocol-specification) the protocol and application of PoS-specific [proof techniques](#small-step-semantics) to state and prove relevant properties of the protocol.
+We explored the use of formal modeling language Agda to [specify](#protocol-specification) the protocol and application of Proof-of-Stake-specific [proof techniques](#small-step-semantics) to state and prove relevant properties of the protocol.
 We also started work on building a trail of evidence from research to implementation by:

 - Experimenting with Quviq on the [generation of quickcheck-dynamic](#relating-test-model-to-formal-model) test models from Agda models,
 - Sketching a research-centric [_Domain Specific Language_](#pseudo-code) that could be used in research papers and as a foundation for formal modeling and engineering work.

-While prototyping, we demonstrated the applicability of an Agda-centric chain of evidence even to "foreign" languages by testing with `quickcheck-dynamic` the same properties against Haskell and [Rust implementations](#rust-based-simulation), collaborating with the Creative engineering team on sketching a network simulator library in Rust.
+While prototyping, we demonstrated the applicability of an Agda-centric chain of evidence even to "foreign" languages by testing with `quickcheck-dynamic` the same properties against Haskell and [Rust prototypes](#rust-based-simulation), collaborating with the Creative engineering team on sketching a [network simulator](https://github.com/input-output-hk/ce-netsim) library in Rust.

 ## Remaining questions

 There remain a number of open questions that could be investigated in future work increments.

 - Peras features, both benefits and shortcomings, need to be aligned with business cases and overall strategy for scaling Cardano.
-This implies that more research is needed in two directions:
+This implies more research is needed in two directions:
-    - From a product and user perspective, to evaluate the actual value that Peras delivers and possible countermeasures to its drawbacks (e.g. risk of cool-down that could be covered by an _options_ or _insurance premium_ mechanism),
+	- From a product and user perspective, to evaluate the actual value that Peras delivers and the possible countermeasures to its drawbacks (e.g. the risk of cool-down could be covered by an _options_ or _insurance premium_ mechanism),
-    - From a technical perspective, to explore the parameters space and find the optimal combination of parameters.
+    - From a technical perspective, to explore the parameters space and find the best combinations.
 - There are a number of components about which we have some ideas but no concrete figures or design:
     - Certificate structure and capabilities,
     - Vote and certificate CPU requirements and their possible impact on the node,
     - Optimal committee size,
-- The protocol leaves room for a wide choice of options to design an implementation that should be considered and filtered,
+- The protocol leaves room for a wide choice of options to design an implementation that should be considered and refined,
 - There is a need for more theoretical research on ways to make cool-down less impactful.

 # Contents